 Reaction & Thoughts:

-But I can’t complain about the technical aspects of the movie.
-The Greatest Story Ever Told contains some of the best-looking scenes ever put on the silver screen.
-The color cinematography by Oscar-winners Loyal Griggs (Shane) and William C. Mellor (A Place in the Sun) is awesome!
+That said, I can’t complain about the movie’s technical aspects.
+The Greatest Story Ever Told contains some of the most beautiful images ever put on the screen.
+The color cinematography by Oscar-winners cameramen Loyal Griggs (White Christmas) and William C. Mellor (The Diary of Anne Frank) is awesome!
 The sets, costumes and visual effects are excellent too.
-I also loved Alfred Newman’s (How the West Was Won) music score.
+I also loved Alfred Newman’s (Airport) music score.

-The flaws are too glaring to ignore, though.
-The second half is not as good as the first — after the intermission, the movie inexplicably begins to lose steam.
+The flaws are too glaring to ignore.
 The crucifixion scenes are strangely anti-climatic.
-Endless cameos by famous actors are a problem too.
-At first, they are handled okay, but after a while they become ridiculous (e.g. John Wayne as Roman soldier!!!).
-And Max Von Sydow’s (The Exorcist) Jesus looks… odd, very odd — the excessive make-up makes him look like a wax figure.
+Endless parade of cameos by famous actors are a problem too.
+At first, they are handled okay, but after a while they become ridiculous (e.g. John Wayne as a Roman soldier!).
+And Swedish actor Max Von Sydow’s (The Exorcist) Jesus looks… odd — the excessive make-up makes him look like a Madame Tussauds wax figure.